GONE BUT NOT FORGOTTEN

 Keddy Barn, Cady Mountain, San Juan Island.
 In 1908 a fire swept Cady Mountain on San Juan, burning a barn, built by the Keddys around 1870, fences, and shed near Alfred Lawson’s place (San Juan Islander 8/22/1908).

 James F. King Barn, Friday Harbor, San Juan Island.
 Historic photos show that the King Farm barn was a large, wood-shingled gable roof structure with a central hay mow and sheds that probably housed stalls for horses and stanchions for milk cows.
 There was also substantial post-and-rail fencing enclosing the barnyard.
-According to old-timers, when this barn burned in 1936, it lit up the whole sky around the town of Friday Harbor.
+The structure was torn down in 1937 after George Pitman bought the farm from the Kings and built a new barn (see below).

 LaPorte Homestead Barn, Waldron Island.
 Louis and Louise LaPorte homesteaded a farm on Waldron Island in 1897; the property had a farmhouse, barn, and several farm outbuildings.
 The barn has subsequently collapsed.